groq/mlagility/docs/tools_user_guide.md

 ### `locate models` Command

 `benchit models location` prints out the location of the models directory, which contains the [MLAgility benchmark](https://github.com/groq/mlagility/tree/main/models) with over 1000 models.
+It presents the following options:

+- `--quiet` Command output will only include the directory path

 > _Note_: Also available programmatically, with `mlagility.filesystem.MODELS_DIR`